dannyvelas/my-astro-website/src/pages/posts/new-lang.md

 -   jq allows you to run the same source file in a variety of different ways by specifying different command line flags.
 My language will allow you to specify different "run-modes" as special directives at the top.
 This will make programs a little more portable.
 The idea is that you would can get a source file of my program and run it without needing to also get learn how to specify the correct arguments and run it.

 <sup><a id="fn.1" class="footnum" href="#fnr.1">1</a></sup> When I say "APL", I'm referring to Dyalog APL using "dfn style".

+<sup><a id="fn.2" class="footnum" href="#fnr.2">2</a></sup> You might say that Haskell suffers from the same problem.
+After all, technically, all Haskell functions can only take at most one argument.
+Functions that seem to take `n` arguments are just a function returning a function, returning a function...`n` times.
+While this is true, there is decided difference that makes this a non-problem in Haskell.
+Haskell makes it extremely easy and natural to write functions that return functions because that's just the standard way to write functions.
+The syntax hides this from you so much that you don't even realize you're doing it.
+Your functions will look very similar to functions in an imperative language.
+In contrast, I don't think that writing functions that return functions is so easy and natural in APL.
+It seems to me that if you wanted to write a function that needed three or more inputs, you would have to carefully write some particular and nuanced code to do so.